 Although it only opened at the beginning of 2013, this 31-floor, limestone-lined skyscraper hotel has already become one of City West’s 5-star hot spots.
 Rising dramatically above the historic Zoologischer Garten district, it’s a statement in every sense.
-Designed by German architect Christoph Mäckler, the hotel’s architectural boldness is matched by its art deco interiors: There are chandeliers and barrel-vaulted ceilings in the main entrance (a nod to the New York City Waldorf), and the rooms are clad in warm-hued woods, soft leather, and polished marble.
+Designed by German architect Professor Christoph Mäckler, the hotel’s architectural boldness is matched by its art deco interiors: There are chandeliers and barrel-vaulted ceilings in the main entrance (a nod to the New York City Waldorf), and the rooms are clad in warm-hued woods, soft leather, and polished marble.
 Since each room has at least one glass wall, they all offer exceptional views (except, perhaps, for the few that face the inner courtyard); the higher you go, the better the experience gets.
-The hotel also benefits from a glamorous Michelin-starred restaurant, a handsome café-bar, and a high-end spa.
+The hotel also benefits from a relaxed seasonal Mediterranean restaurant, a handsome café-bar, and a high-end spa.

 Have you been here?
 Share a tip or a photo with fellow travelers.

 Located right next to Germany’s biggest and most famous zoo and aquarium, the hotel is perfect for exploring West Berlin.
 The mighty Kurfürstendamm (often abbreviated to Ku’damm), with its eclectic mix of high-end brands and big-name fashion boutiques, is just a 10-minute walk away.
 Also nearby is the Kaufhaus des Westens—Germany’s answer to Harrods, with a world-renowned sixth-floor dining hall—and the vast Tiergarten Park—the city’s green lungs.
 For anyone interested in history, the bombed-out—and fascinating—Kaiser Wilhelm Memorial Church is right across the street.
 Most other primary landmarks are easily accessible via the nearby S- and U-Bahn.